When we feel weary with the pressure of life, Jesus promises to carry the burden.

 By Dennis Rainey

-Does pressure ever get to you?
-It gets to me.
-Let me share a slice of our lives from my journal several years ago:
+Let me share a slice of our lives from my journal back when we were in the thick of raising our tribe, years ago:

 A plumber has just informed me our house could explode due to a faulty gas line.
 A corner of the wallpaper has started peeling above the shower.
-Leaving for the office I hit every red light possible—arriving late.
+Leaving for the office I hit every red light possible, arriving late.
 Walking into my office, an associate informed me of two urgent situations needing a decision.
 A three-inch pile of unanswered letters on my desk cried out for immediate attention.

 We prayed about cancelling.
 The next morning the lawn still needed mowing, the kids were still sick and Rebecca was crying for Cheerios.
 I had to get this tribe to the airport, but our bills were due and the paycheck hadn’t come.
 The phone rang as we locked the door, but we had to go or miss our plane.
 The kids chimed in unison, “Could you stop for doughnuts, daddy?”
 Secretly I thought, “Who needs family camp, hardwood floors, or doughnuts?
-This must be a sinister plot to over-throw my family!”
+This must be a sinister plot to overthrow my family!”

 How do we live with pressure?

-The questions for all of us are: How do we live with it? and Is pressure always bad?
 J. Hudson Taylor, the great pioneer missionary to China, has some great advice, “It matters not how great the pressure is, only where the pressure lies.
 If we make sure it never comes between us and our Lord, then the greater the pressure, the more it presses us to Him.”

-But sometimes I want out.
-Don’t you?
-We often think less stress would be better (and sometimes that’s true).
-However, many of us want less pressure from the things that are good for us to bear.
 There can be positive effects from pressure.
-It is not pressure, but our response to pressure, that determines pressure’s effect on us.
+It is not pressure, but our response to pressure, that determines pressure’s impact on us.

-In fact, here is His response to that prayer:
+In fact, here is His response to that prayer, from Matthew 11:28-30:

-Come to me, all who labor and are heavy laden, and I will give you rest.
+“Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.”
-(Matthew 11:28-30)

 Only Jesus can promise that.
 Only Jesus can truly deliver.